manyoo/top_api/README.md

 # TopApi

-TODO: Write a gem description
+TopApi is a gem for the Taobao Open Platform (TOP) API.

 ## Installation